kevinbburns/Fedora_SOC_Audit_Checker/README.md

 # Example of HTML Report Sections

 1. **Disk Encryption Status:**
-* Checks for the presence of LUKS encryption.
+   - Checks for the presence of LUKS encryption.
-* Example output: "LUKS encryption is enabled on /dev/mapper."
+   - Example output: "LUKS encryption is enabled on /dev/mapper."

 2. **Secure Boot Status:**
-* Ensures that Secure Boot is active to prevent unauthorized boot environments.
+   - Ensures that Secure Boot is active to prevent unauthorized boot environments.
-* Example output: "Secure Boot is enabled."
+   - Example output: "Secure Boot is enabled."

 3. **Package Installation Check:**
-*Verifies that all required packages are installed.
+   - Verifies that all required packages are installed.
 If a package is missing, the script will display a red cross.
-*Example output:
+   - Example output:
 ![image](https://github.com/user-attachments/assets/c26d35e5-67dc-45c2-95d6-42c3a44df432)

 # Why This Script?
 Security audits are critical to protecting a system against known threats and vulnerabilities.
 This script automates the manual process of checking security configurations, saving time and reducing human error.
 Here's why each section of the script is essential:

-Disk Encryption: Ensures that sensitive data is protected from unauthorized access.
+* Disk Encryption: Ensures that sensitive data is protected from unauthorized access.
-Secure Boot: Protects the boot process by verifying digital signatures.
+* Secure Boot: Protects the boot process by verifying digital signatures.
-Antivirus (ClamAV): Ensures that the system is protected against malware.
+* Antivirus (ClamAV): Ensures that the system is protected against malware.
-Firewall: Ensures that network traffic is appropriately filtered.
+* Firewall: Ensures that network traffic is appropriately filtered.
-Rootkit Hunter: Detects malicious software that could otherwise go unnoticed.
+* Rootkit Hunter: Detects malicious software that could otherwise go unnoticed.
-SELinux: Ensures mandatory access controls are in place, enforcing strict security policies.
+* SELinux: Ensures mandatory access controls are in place, enforcing strict security policies.
-Password Policies: Ensures password strength and expiration policies reduce the risk of account compromise.
+* Password Policies: Ensures password strength and expiration policies reduce the risk of account compromise.
-Suricata (IDS): Detects and alerts on suspicious network activity.
+* Suricata (IDS): Detects and alerts on suspicious network activity.
-AIDE: Detects unauthorized file changes that could indicate a breach.
+* AIDE: Detects unauthorized file changes that could indicate a breach.
-Auditd: Logs security-relevant events, providing a trail for investigations.
+* Auditd: Logs security-relevant events, providing a trail for investigations.
-Fail2Ban: Prevents brute-force attacks on SSH and other services.
+* Fail2Ban: Prevents brute-force attacks on SSH and other services.
-Time Synchronization: Ensures accurate system time for log correlation and analysis.
+* Time Synchronization: Ensures accurate system time for log correlation and analysis.
-Unattended Security Updates: Ensures the system is patched with the latest security fixes.
+* Unattended Security Updates: Ensures the system is patched with the latest security fixes.

 # Example Use Case
-A SSAE SOC auditor can use this script to conduct regular audits of Linux systems, ensuring all security measures are active and properly configured.
+A **SSAE SOC auditor** can use this script to conduct regular audits of Linux systems, ensuring all security measures are active and properly configured.
 The HTML report provides a clear, organized view of the system’s security posture, making it easier to spot misconfigurations or missing services.

+## License
+This script is free to use under the **MIT License**.
+Feel free to modify and distribute it for your security audit processes.

+## Closing Notes:
+The above README provides a comprehensive explanation of the script, how to use it, and why each component matters.
+It should be a valuable guide for anyone running the script for SOC audit purposes.